 Our invitation must be lost in the post, but we are sure some of our esteemed readers are included in the 2,640 VIPs on the list for Harry and Meghan’s Wedding.
 Fear not, we are selflessly here to help you navigate dress codes for the Royal Wedding and other occasions.

-The invites for Kensington Palace have a strict code ‘Dress: uniform, morning coat or lounge suit / day dress with hat’ but what do those options actually mean?
+The invites for Windsor Castle have a strict code ‘Dress: uniform, morning coat or lounge suit / day dress with hat’ but what do those options actually mean?

 Heavily decorated and in the military?
 Polish those medals and you’re good to go.